JYU-IBA/jibal/INSTALL.md

 ## Installation instructions for Microsoft Windows 10:

 1. Install Build tools for [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/)
-    - note that full MSVC is not necessary!
+    - note that full MSVC is not necessary, only the build tools!
     - also earlier versions (MSVC 2017 and MSVC 2015) can be installed using the same installer
     - other compilers that work with CMake should work too, but are not tested on Windows
 2. Install [CMake](https://cmake.org/download/)